Daniel-KM/Omeka-S-module-SearchSolr/README.md

 the [digital library Explore] of [Université Paris Sciences & Lettres].
 The fork [Advanced Search adapter for Solr] is built for the [digital library Manioc] of [Université des Antilles et de la Guyane], formerly managed with [Greenstone].
+Many UX and performance improvements were done for the digital library [Musee de Bretagne].

 [Advanced Search adapter for Solr]: https://gitlab.com/Daniel-KM/Omeka-S-module-SearchSolr